bokke1010/Bachelor-thesis-project/README.md

 Then, utilize run.py first in extract mode to extract the PRNU noise of every image.
 The syntax is as follows:
 run.py Extract [image_folder] [extension] [residue_output_folder]
-Will extract the noise residue from all files in image folder and place them into identically named .npy files in residue output folder.
+Will extract the noise residue from all files that end with [extension] in image folder and place them into identically named .npy files in residue output folder.
-Only images that end with extension will be used.
+By default Extract will spawn multiple processes to speed up extraction.
+Set the max_thread_count value in main.py to a value that is at least a little lower than the logical thread count of your device.

 Then compile the fingerprint of all images from the same sensor by using: run.py Fingerprint [image_folder] [extension] [residue_folder] [fingerprint_path]